After You've Received Your Letter of Acceptance

 Please familiarize yourself with examples of common scams, how to keep your information safe, and how to report a scam if you think you’ve fallen victim to one:

 You must bring two pieces of identification (such as passport, driver’s license, student identification card).
 We recommend you bring your UNICARD and letter of enrollment to ask about student deals.

 There are several banks located on campus, as well as nearby.
 Find one that is most convenient for you.

-If you'll be living in Alberta for 12 months or more, you're likely eligible to register for Alberta Health Care Insurance Plan (AHCIP).
+If you will be living in Alberta for 12 months or more, you are likely eligible to register for Alberta Health Care Insurance Plan (AHCIP).
 This plan is free for Alberta residents and covers basic services and works together with your GSA or SU plan.
-You must register within your first 90 days in Alberta—you're not automatically registered.
+You must register within your first 90 days in Alberta—you are not automatically registered.

-If you'll be living in Alberta for less than 12 months, you'll likely need to purchase medical insurance if you haven't already.
+If you will be living in Alberta for less than 12 months, you will likely need to purchase medical insurance if you have not already.

-Also, if you're eligible to opt out of coverage or want to add family members, you usually must make these changes to your SU or GSA health and dental plans within the first month of your program.
+Also, if you are eligible to opt out of coverage or want to add family members, you usually must make these changes to your SU or GSA health and dental plans within the first month of your program.
 Learn more:

-The Faith and Spirituality Centre (FSC) encourages cultural and religious literacy, community building, and social change as an integral part of the student experience.
+The Faith & Spirituality Centre (FSC) encourages cultural and religious literacy, community building, and social change as an integral part of the student experience.
 Watch this quick video introduction to the FSC.